Feyerabend/vm/debug/README.md

 # Virtual Machines

-Debugging is as old as computers are.
-Programming still is, to my mind, very much a craft.
-So is debugging.
-Early tools in debugging, finding problems or finding faults, is was helpful with logs, single step through programs, breakpoints where the program halted for closer inspection, and the like.
+Debugging has been an integral part of computing since the early days of programming.
+In many ways, programming remains a *craft*, and debugging is a critical aspect of that craft.

+Early debugging tools were fundamental yet highly effective.
+Techniques such as logging, single-stepping through code, and setting breakpoints to halt execution for detailed inspection were very useful.
+These methods allowed developers to meticulously trace and resolve issues.

-We take a look at these simple but also very useful tools in working with a virtual mashine, or any programming.
+In this exploration, we’ll revisit these simple but powerful debugging tools and see how they are still relevant when working with virtual machines, or really in any programming environment.

 ### tracing